top of page

 Shavkapito - Tavkveri

-Both grape varieties occupying leading place in Kartli.
+Both grape varieties occupy the leading place in Kartli.

-Shavkapito gives to this blend deepness and sweetness, spices, blackberry notes.
+Shavkapito gives this blend of deepness and sweetness, spices, and blackberry notes.
 Tavkveri with its freshness and forest leaves gives energy.

 Dry red wine, 12,5% alc., Kartli.